arrow back

 Specifically, this system should enable the following:

-1. Structure supplier and product data over time—using formats tailored to partners’ maturity levels, standardization that enables integration with other systems, and robust governance (consistency checks, version history, auditability)
+1. Structuring supplier and product data over time: using formats tailored to partners’ maturity levels, standardization that enables integration with other systems, and robust governance (consistency checks, version history, auditability)

-2. Manage traceability as a dynamic process—track the progress of data collection, identify bottlenecks, and foster supplier relationships
+2. Managing traceability as a dynamic process: tracking the progress of data collection, identifying bottlenecks, and fostering supplier relationships

-3. Accurately calculate the impact —based on product LCA, not just generic sector-level data
+3. Accurately calculating the impact: based on product LCA, not just generic sector-level data

-4. Simulate reduction scenarios —by department, by collection, by category—before committing
+4. Simulate reduction scenarios —by department, by collection, by category—before making a commitment

-6. Ensure the method is auditable —to present the timeline to funders, auditors, or distribution partners
+6. Ensure the method is auditable: to present the trajectory to funders, auditors, or distribution partners

-7. Linking traceability and impact —traceability fuels the analysis, and the analysis gives meaning to traceability.
-It is this link that enables us to move from a compliance-driven approach to one focused on management and value creation
+7. Linking traceability and impact: traceability fuels the analysis, and the analysis gives meaning to traceability.
+It is this link that enables the shift from a compliance-based approach to one focused on management and value creation

 Not to be missed